katiestar99/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 Each documentation field is described below.
 Before committing your module documentation, please test it at the command line and as HTML:

-* As long as your module file is :ref:`available locally <local_modules>`, you can use ``ansible-doc -t module my_module_name`` to view your module documentation at the command line.
+* As long as your module file is :ref:`available locally <local_modules>`, you can use ``assible-doc -t module my_module_name`` to view your module documentation at the command line.
 Any parsing errors will be obvious - you can view details by adding ``-vvv`` to the command.
 * You should also :ref:`test the HTML output <testing_module_documentation>` of your module documentation.

 Documentation fields